Queer studies: History

-During the 1920s same-sex subcultures were beginning to become more established in several larger US cities.
-Studies centering around queer originated in the 1970s with the publication of several "seminal works of gay history.
+During the 1920s, same-sex subcultures were beginning to become more established in several larger US cities.
+Studies centering around queer life and culture originated in the 1970s with the publication of several "seminal works of gay history.
 Inspired by ethnic studies, women's studies, and similar identity-based academic fields influenced by the critical theory of the Frankfurt School, the initial emphasis was on "uncovering the suppressed history of gay and lesbian life;" it also made its way into literature departments, where the emphasis was on literary theory.
 Queer theory soon developed, challenging the "socially constructed" categories of sexual identity.

 The first undergraduate course in the United States on LGBTQ studies was taught at the University of California, Berkeley in the spring of 1970.
 It was followed by similar courses in the fall of 1970 at Southern Illinois University Edwardsville and at the University of Nebraska–Lincoln (UNL).

 According to Harvard University, the City University of New York began the first university program in gay and lesbian studies in 1986.
-The City College of San Francisco claims to be the "First Queer Studies Department in the U.S.", with English instructor Dan Allen developing one of the first gay literature courses in the country in Fall 1972, and the college establishing what it calls "the first Gay and Lesbian Studies Department in the United States" in 1989.
+The City College of San Francisco claims to be the "First Queer Studies Department in the U.S.", with English instructor Dan Allen developing one of the first gay literature courses in the country in the fall of 1972, and the college establishing what it calls "the first Gay and Lesbian Studies Department in the United States" in 1989.
 Then-department chair Jonathan David Katz was the first tenured faculty in queer studies in the country.
-Hobart and William Smith Colleges in upstate New York were among the first to offer a full-fledged major in LGBTQ Studies in the late 1990s and currently has one of the few tenure lines specifically in a stand-alone LGBT Studies program as a period when many are being absorbed into Women and Gender Studies programs.
+Hobart and William Smith Colleges in upstate New York were among the first to offer a full-fledged major in LGBTQ Studies in the late 1990s.
+These colleges currently have one of the few tenure lines in a stand-alone LGBT Studies program, while many such programs are being absorbed into Women and Gender Studies programs.